 Making payroll is one of the biggest responsibilities for a business owner.
 Your employees depend on you just as much as your business depends on them.
 As their boss, you want to make sure they are always paid on time.
 The success of your business depends on it.

 But making payroll can be difficult, especially for small and growing companies.
 This is because they often run into cash flow problems.
 Small companies can experience cash flow problems for many reasons.
-However, the most common reason is having to offer net-30 to net-60 day payment terms to clients, even when you can’t afford to.
+However, the most common reason is having to offer net-30 day payment terms to clients, even when you can’t afford to.

 2. Net-30-day credit terms kill cash flow